Candy Broad: Third term (2006–2014)

 Broad wished to continue as a Minister following Labor's victory on 25 November 2006, however, she did not have enough votes within the Labor Caucus to secure a frontbench position.
 She went to the backbench in the odd position of never having been a backbencher in her seven-year parliamentary career.

 Broad introduced the Abortion Law Reform Bill into the Parliament in 2008, which was passed overwhelmingly on a conscience vote by Members of all parties.

 Broad did not contest the 2014 election.

 Personal life

 Broad is an avid football supporter, and is a member of the Collingwood Football Club.
 She supports voluntary euthanasia, being a member of the Voluntary Euthanasia Society of Victoria, and is a member of several community organisations, such as the Australian Conservation Foundation.

+In 2025 Broad was inducted onto the Victorian Honour Roll of Women.